mikeonefive/MusicLovahz/README.md

 show-chat-and-messages.js: Fetches the relevant messages from the backend and renders the frontend view for the app's chat functionality.

+Used Libraries

+yt_dlp (fetching urls and songs from youtube)

 How to Run the Application

 Set Up the Virtual Environment